 Blitting pixels

-zCanvas will provide an API that takes care of all animation and update logic you'd associate with, for instance, a game loop.
-However, the rendering logic (i.e. the "drawing" of the visual content) can be as low level as you'd like, by drawing straight onto the canvas using the browsers CanvasRenderingContext2D-API.
+However, the rendering logic (i.e. the "drawing" of the visual content) can be as low level as you'd like, by drawing straight onto the canvas using the browsers CanvasRenderingContext2D-API (though through an abstraction layer which takes care of all transformations).

 What are some use cases?